Alejogb1/job-board/blog-data/unexpected-identifier-in-class-body-error-when-using-export-in-godot-4-0-2.md

 Now what are some good resources for Godot specifically I'd say definitely the official Godot documentation its actually quite good and detailed they have a whole section on GDScript best practices and a lot of the stuff is in there including the details on `export`.
 There is a book that is quite good if you want to go in depth called "Godot Engine Game Development Projects" from Packt.
 If you want a more academic approach there are a few papers available on game engine architecture and how they handle scripting languages but mostly these are at a much higher level of abstraction and wont really help with this particular problem it's just mostly to learn how it works internally for engine development purposes or similar.

 Oh before I forget here's a little programmer joke to lighten the mood Why did the programmer quit his job?
-Because he didn't get arrays get it haha okay i'll stop
+Because he didn't get arrays get it haha i'll stop

 So yeah just remember exports aren't allowed directly in the class declaration they gotta be declared as members then initialised somewhere else and that is basically it.
 Hope that helps you out and feel free to ask if you are struggling with this again.